kmayerb/tcrdist2/README.md

 - pandas=0.20.3
 - parasail-python=1.1.16

-The development environment can be created rapidly in using the conda package manager.
+If you prefer to use condas over pip, the development environment can be created rapidly in using the conda package manager.

 On a macOS or linux machine: